$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Numerical results and discussions

 For the phenomenological study of the scalar meson ${K}_0^*(1950)^0$, we still lack the distribution amplitudes of the ${K}_0^*(1950)^0$ state at present.
 Fortunately, we are allowed to single out the ${K}_0^*(1950)^0$ component according to the kaon-pion DAs.
 In Fig.~\ref{fig:fig2}, we plot the variation of the branching fraction with the first odd Gegenbauer moment $B_1$ for the $B^0 \to \eta_c (K_0^*(1950)^0\to) K^+\pi^-$ decay mode, as well as the experimental data ${\cal B}_{\rm exp}=(2.18^{+1.32}_{-1.79})\times 10^{-5}$~\cite{epjc78-1019}.
-One can see that the theoretical prediction of the branching ratio shows strong dependence on the variation of the $B_1$.
-Combined with the available data, we can roughly determine the possible range of first odd Gegenbauer moment: from $-0.15$ to $0.05$ or from $0.10$ to $0.25$, which should be examined both on the theory and experiment in the future.
+One can see that the theoretical prediction of the branching ratio shows a strong dependence on the variation of $B_1$.
+Combined with the available data, we can roughly determine that the possible range of first odd Gegenbauer moment is from $-0.15$ to $0.05$ or $0.10$ to $0.25$, which should be examined both theoretically and experimentally in the future.